AddyTriesToCode/handwriting-tool/README.md

 # handwriting-tool
-A tool which converts text documents to realistic handwritten pages
+A tool which converts text documents to realistic handwritten pages.